Measures

 Fuel rationing may be introduced to limit consumption in the event of a considerable and prolonged fuel shortage in the country, thus ensuring traffic can continue to flow and the economy can continue to function.

-In order to keep administration to a minimum, largely uniform allocations are made.
 Certain consumer groups such as emergency service vehicles are exempt from fuel rationing.

 Heating oil